krosk/fastswitch-notes/notes/12-12_december.md

 ### first draft
 Abstract:
 - A need: multiple heterogeneous OSes on one mobile device
-- From:
+- Allows:
-- - Corporate needs against user pressure to use their own device, with security factors in mind
 - - Broaden usage with the introduction of multiple different OSes with different apps ecosystem
+- - Sandboxing, Corporate needs against user pressure to use their own device, with security factors in mind
 - While existing proprietary market not focused on such offer, this is an very interesting application from the end-consumer POV or corporate.
 - With a particular attention given to mobile devices dominated by ARM, the paper makes a study of existing solutions and their inadequation, the feasability of the idea, proposes an architecture to answer this need.
 Techniques described here are not limited only to mobile devices and are applicable to desktops and servers alike.
-- Made a early preliminary implementation with two linux/Android on a consumer product with some functional results
+- Made a early preliminary implementation with two linux/Android on a consumer product with some functional results.

 Introduction and motivations:
-- Introduce the main need
+- Running multiple heterogeneous OSes on one mobile device: why it matters, and all the applications it allows.
-- Other potential needs: multi-user (just introduced by Android 4.2), developping sandbox, changing user interface
+- - Multi-environment with other apps choices, corporate need of separate environment, multi-user (just introduced by Android 4.2), developping sandbox, changing user interface
+- The main and highest one is to run different OSes.
+Other solutions allow only a subset of the possibilities.
+- Not a new idea; already present for most mobile applications where a RTOS runs alongside a general purpose OS to handle specific tasks.
+For GPOSes, it is however only starting.
-- Existing MOBILE general kind of solutions, with virtualization (explain its drawbacks) and Cells (workspace virtualization), CodeZero (hypervisor + VNC based), MobileIron (server/client), Devide (server/client), OKL4 (but does not support multi-general purpose OSes?), VNC based solutions, chroot based methods for linux over linux
+- Existing MOBILE general kind of solutions, with :
+- - Virtualization (CodeZero, OKL4): Powerful and flexible, but adds performance overhead.
+An hypervisor raises the window of attack (cf NoHype).
+- - Workspace virtualization (Cells): Efficient solution for running several android environments on the same device, but restricted to the same OS only.
+- - Server/client solutions (MobileIron, Devide): Provide a simplified environment to do some tasks, all within a server (just like a window).
+Varying degrees of functionality, and data are confined within a server.
+Secure, but do not provide the full capability of a secondary OS.
+- - Chroot+VNC based solutions for Linux (Ubuntu on Android, Linux on Android): chroot may enable running any linux-based OS over another linux-based OS, but root processes are bound to run within a full system and can get out of the box = bad security

 Study:
 - Two modes of execution: Sequential and Parallel, affect CPU and device sharing